cathrynploehn-NIST/Visualizationintroduction/Guiding Principles of Information Visualization.md

 Shneiderman, B. (1992).
 Designing the user interface: strategies for effective human-computer interaction (Vol. 2).
 Reading, MA: Addison-Wesley.

+Shneiderman, B. (1996, September).
+The eyes have it: A task by data type taxonomy for information visualizations.
+In Visual Languages, 1996.
+Proceedings., IEEE Symposium on (pp. 336-343).
+IEEE.

-Tufte, Edward R. 2001.
+Tufte, Edward R. (2001).
 The Visual Display of Quantitative Information.
 2nd edition.
 Cheshire, Conn: Graphics Press